Last Updated on June 26, 2025 by George Pavlopoulos

 How much does it cost to start a blog: The Essentials

-It doesn’t matter if you want to blog for fun or if you plan to rock the blogging world in the long term.
+It doesn’t matter whether you want to blog for fun or plan to make a lasting impact in the blogging world.
 In my opinion, you should treat your blog seriously.
-It’s through your blog that your personality will shine, no matter what your topics are.
-That said, I strongly recommend skipping the free blogging options and going for the pro ones.
+It’s through your blog that your personality will shine, regardless of the topics you cover.
+That said, I strongly recommend opting for the professional blogging options instead of the free ones.
 And I’ll explain in the following paragraphs why and how to do it.

 The following two things will actually be the only expenses you really need.